TehProgrammer/Arduino-Sequencer/README.md

 Before you do anything, you need to declare you are using the library by importing it.
 Then create an instance of the Sequencer class by making a global variable, “Timer1” for example.

-1. First create a switch case statement with the switch( ) being any variable you want.
+1. First create a switch case statement with the variable in switch( ) being any variable you want.
  But we are going to use “Step” for now.
 The cases represent the step, starting at 1 and ending at the last step (create a case 0: if the sequence is not set to loop forever) Let's say there are 4 steps in the sequence.
 So you will have cases 1 through 4.
 But if you wanted to only run the